dataplayer12/shavenet/README.md

 ### Caution
 Most of the tensorflow syntax is very old (written for tf 1.1) and low-level.
 This is nowhere near an optimal architecture for solving the problem.
 The basic demonstration is complete, but this is still a work in progress.
+#### Missing dependency
+The scripts use a haar cascade object detector to detect faces.
+This requires a file called `haarcascade_frontalface_default.xml`, which can be found in your OpenCV installation.
+Since it is the intellectual property of Intel, I cannot provide it on this repo.

 ### Next steps
 Train a model to advise when to bathe.